electron/electron/docs/tutorial/using-native-node-modules.md

 for Electron with the [`electron-rebuild`][electron-rebuild] package.
 This module can automatically determine the version of Electron and handle the manual steps of downloading headers and rebuilding native modules for your app.
+If you are using [Electron Forge][electron-forge], this tool is used automatically in both development mode and when making distributables.

-For example, to install `electron-rebuild` and then rebuild modules with it via the command line:
+For example, to install the standalone `electron-rebuild` tool and then rebuild modules with it via the command line:

 ```sh
 npm install --save-dev electron-rebuild